CPQ and Quote-to-Cash — A Five-Minute Overview

 The following approach is recommended by Nextian:

-• Push as much functionality as possible into the CRM to reduce the number of systems integrations — they are difficult and costly (both implementation and on-going maintenance)
+• Push as much functionality as possible into the CRM to reduce the number of systems integrations — they are difficult and costly (both to implement and maintain).

-• Keep billing system separate from CRM (billing systems are really great at what they do, e.g., usage-based billing), and focus on CRM-billing as the main integration
+• Keep the billing system separate from the CRM (billing systems are really great at what they do, e.g., usage-based billing), and focus on CRM-to-billing as the main integration.

 Conclusions